TRAVERTINE PATIOS & SALTWATER POOLS

 IS TRAVERTINE THE RIGHT CHOICE AROUND A SALT-WATER POOL?

-There are some recent updates that involve natural stone patios & salt-water pools.
-We have had several requests for Unique Warranty Department to look into some premature decay in our Travertine patios.
-This decay is noticeable in as little as 6 months for untreated & unsealed patios, and usually only affects about 3 – 5% of the patio (select pieces).
-During the sales process, we try to help our clients understand all aspects of their backyard & swimming pool, and this subject always comes up when dealing with saltwater pools.
-There is always some risk with natural stone, but choosing cosmetics over durability is usually the case.
-It has a been a policy of Unique to highly discourage the use of flagstone & cantera stone products around saltwater pools because of their inability to withstand the long-term effects of saltwater.
-With some of these recent job site visits, it’s clear that saltwater can have similar effects on select pieces of Travertine patio.
-Although we feel the beauty of Travertine around our swimming pools is unsurpassed, these recent discoveries have helped us to learn more about some additional maintenance that is required from the home owner (to preserve the longevity of the patio).
-There are many solutions that involve a simple do-it-yourself sealant, to more complicated ones that involve removing the salt system from the pool.
-There is a lot to understand, which is why we’ve created this information page, and we are always here to help.
+There are some recent updates which involve natural stone patios near salt-water pools.
+We have had several requests for the UNIQUE Warranty Department to inspect premature decay which is occurring in Travertine patios.
+This decay is noticeable within as little as 6 months from the time of installation for untreated & unsealed patios.
+And the decay usually is affecting about 3 – 5% of the patio and only in select pieces.
+During the sales process we try to educate our clients about all of aspects of their backyard and swimming pool, and this subject always arises when dealing with saltwater pools.
+There is always a certain risk associated with natural stone, but choosing cosmetics and aesthetics over durability is normally what creates this issue.
+It is the policy of UNIQUE to highly discourage the use of flagstone and cantera stone products around saltwater pools because of their inability to withstand the long-term effects of saltwater.
+During these recent job site visits, it has become clear that saltwater can have similar effects on select pieces of Travertine patio.
+Although we feel the beauty of Travertine around our swimming pools is unsurpassed, these recent discoveries have motivated us to recommend additional maintenance for this surface when installed in conjunction with a salt-water pool.
+This maintenance and care will help to preserve the longevity of the patio.
+There are many solutions which range from a simple do-it-yourself sealant to more complicated processes which involve removing the salt system from the pool.
+There is a lot to understand about this decision which is why we’ve created this information page, and we are always here to help.

 Please click HERE for more information, pictures and updates on Travertine patios.